-In a coronary angiogram, a flexible tube called a catheter is inserted into an artery, usually in the groin, arm or neck.
+In a coronary angiogram, a flexible tube called a catheter is often placed into an artery in the groin called the femoral artery.
 It's guided to the heart.
+Dye flows through the tube.
+The dye helps arteries show up more clearly on images.
 A coronary angiogram can show blocked or narrowed blood vessels in the heart.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.